-When it went live, the system that pulled in the pricing slowed the load so much that only the boilerplate content was getting indexed.
-And as a result, all of those pages were removed from the index as duplicates of the homepage.
+When it went live, the system that pulled in the pricing in slowed the load so much that only the boilerplate content was getting indexed.
+And as a result, all of those pages were deemed as duplicates of the homepage and removed from the index.

-A week of figuring out a workaround to make the selling system quicker and warming up the cache, so it didn't behave like a Sunday league footballer who's had seven pints the night before.
+A week of figuring out a workaround to make the selling system quicker and warming up the cache, we had the issue resolved.

 The big day has come, and it’s just about pushing it live then kicking back.